-HONORS LAW, CITIZENSHIP, AND SOCIETY "
+HONORS LAW, CITIZENSHIP, AND SOCIETY 🍟 Course: 100308 (Honors) 1⁄2 credit

-Through this course, the students will extend their knowledge of the civil and criminal law in the United States.
+This course provides students the opportunity to extend their knowledge of civil and criminal law in the United States.
 They will deepen their understanding of the Constitution's provisions for the judicial system and examine how the legal system balances rights while protecting society.
-The students will explore current and pertinent issues related to the justice and legal system.
+The students will explore current and pertinent issues related to the justice and legal system while also having the opportunity to participate in authentic learning experiences such as a mock trial.

-POLITICAL SCIENCE T
+POLITICAL SCIENCE Y

 Political Science investigates the broad range of human activities referred to as politics, political science and/or government.
-The content addresses a wide variety of historical and contemporary topics related to the interactions of national, state and local politics.
-Course work includes debates, cartoon analysis, mock trials, political polling, media analysis, and other student-centered activities.
+The content addresses a wide variety of historical and contemporary topics related to the interactions of national, state, and local politics.
+Course work includes analysis of election data, political parties, debates, cartoon analysis, mock trials, political polling, media analysis, and other student-centered activities.